 We recognize resident fees and services revenue at the amount that we expect to be entitled to in exchange for providing resident care and services.
 Resident fees are recognized and billed monthly based on the contracted rate in the resident lease agreements and the reimbursements from Medicaid are based on contracted reimbursement rates.
 These amounts are paid directly from the residents and/or third-party payors (currently only Medicaid).
 Revenue is recognized as performance obligations are satisfied.
 Performance obligations are determined based on the nature of the services provided by us.
 The majority of resident fees and services is attributable to the portion of the base monthly lease fee in the resident lease agreement.
 The Company has elected the lessor practical expedient within ASC 842, Leases ("ASC 842") and recognizes the resident fee revenue based upon the predominant component, either the lease or non-lease component, of the contracts.
-The Company has determined that the lease component is the predominant component and the services included under the resident agreements have the same timing and pattern of housekeeping, laundry, etc.).
-These services are provided and paid for in addition to the standard fees included in each resident lease (i.e., room and board, standard meals, etc.).
+The Company has determined that the lease component is the predominant component and the services included under the resident agreements have the same timing and pattern of transfer and are performance obligations that are satisfied over time.
+Resident services consist of care level services and certain other ancillary services (i.e., noom and board, standard meals, etc.).